sneexy-boi/el-dotfiles/README.md

 # el-dotfiles
-small dotfiles "made" by ruben, made specifically for xfce (version 4.16 as the time this is being updated) but should work on any distros with these programs i guess.
+Small dotfiles made by ruben, made specifically for Xfce (version 4.16 as the time this is being updated) but should work on any other distro.

 # the basics